taka-yamakoshi/neural_constructions/DATIVE/analysis/README.md

 The output will be stored in `datafile` directory.

-## Produce figures
+## Reproduce figures and statistical results

 Figure 1 is created by `behavioral.Rmd`, and Figures 2 and 3 are created by `model_eval.Rmd`.
-`PlotReg.py` is a sample code for plotting the results for ridge regression.
+`PlotReg.py` is sample code for plotting the results for ridge regression.